 Dr Inden is a Lecturer in Computing.
-He is currently module leader for Artificial Intelligence (ISYS30221, undergraduate level 6) and Applied Artificial Intelligence (COMP40511, postgraduate level 7), and contributes to teaching Python and C++ programming.
+He is currently module leader for Artificial Intelligence (ISYS30221, undergraduate level 6), Applied Artificial Intelligence (COMP40511, postgraduate level 7), Research Methods (COMP40321, postgraduate level 7), and Major Project (COMP40311, postgraduate level 7) and contributes to teaching Python programming and professional development.

 Dr Inden was a research assistant at the Max Planck Institute for Mathematics in the Sciences (Leipzig, Germany) from 2003 to 2007, and received his PhD from the University of Leipzig in 2007 .
 From 2008 to 2014, he worked as a postdoctoral researcher at Bielefeld University (Germany) From 2014 to 2016, he was a lecturer at the University of Bedfordshire (UK).
 He joined Nottingham Trent University in September 2016.